Decorating with faux succulents looks just as pretty as the real ones! Check out how I made this DIY succulent fake terrarium in just 5 minutes!

 Hello and welcome back to another month of Create with Me DIY Challenge!

 I’m starting to really love this monthly challenge!
 Having our readers pick a random craft supply to make something with really forces me to think outside the box.

-The last couple months have been pretty difficult, especially last month’s DIY material – book pages!
+The last couple of months have been pretty tricky, especially last month’s DIY material – book pages!

 Now, if you’re like me, you have a really, really black thumb.
 And it’s not because I don’t try, because I do!
 For some reason, I kill all of my plants.

 I’ve actually been on a pretty good “green thumb” streak at the moment.
 Maybe that’s because I posted on Instagram about my favorite new plant.
 Everyone told me “only water it once per week”.

 Well, I had been watering once daily, so it was only a matter of time before it died.
 You guys are AWESOME!
 My little plant is still alive now 🙂 I learned a lot when I finally started doing some research, so learn how to care for a philodendron here!